-Additionally, please read this handbook carefully and refer to it often as you progress in your studies.
-Being a musician can be complicated at times with several requirements for recitals, juries, and completing your degree.
+Please read this handbook carefully and refer to it often as you progress in your studies.
+Being a musician can be complicated at times with requirements for recitals, juries, and degree milestones.
 This handbook is intended as a guide to help you along the way.
-Be sure to take advantage of our amazing faculty, all of which are eager to help you in your studies and musical development.
+Be sure to take advantage of our talented and dedicated faculty, all are eager to help you succeed in your studies as you prepare for your career.